ShaunPD/label-vault-finder/README.md

 ## Overview

 LabelVault is a web-based beverage label intake and registry application designed for distilled spirits labels.
-Users can upload label images and automatically extract key label information while maintaining a searchable registry of approved labels.
+Users can upload individual label images or images in bulk and automatically extract key label information while maintaining a searchable registry of approved labels.
+Users can also upload spreadsheets with multiple brands and their associated information.
+Labels for these brands can be uploaded at a later time.

 ## Features